wangshuguo1995/domain_gen/README.md

 tld: .com               -> top level domain   (.com  .org  .net  .io   etc... include the leading '.')
 max_requests: 100       -> max number of URLs/attempts (always printed to stdout/terminal)
 write_to_file: False    -> available URLs/prices will be written to project root as JSON if set to True
-interval: 60            -> time in seconds to wait between intervals
+interval: 60            -> time in seconds to wait between intervals/batches of requests
 default_word:
-  use_default: True     -> True/False - if True the word will be used in each random domain test
+  use_default: True     -> True/False - if <code>True</code> the 'word' will be used in each random domain test
   word: word_here       -> The word that will be paired with a random word
   position: 1           -> 1 or 2 - The position that the default word will appear.